Domestic Violence Program

 Individual and group counseling is provided to adult and child residential/non-residential clients.
-Check the calendar for support groups time.
-An intake is necessary before attendance at any group meeting.

 Legal advocacy is an integral part of the Domestic Violence Program.
 Staff members assist victims of domestic violence in obtaining Orders of Protection, as well as their legal options.
 Legal Advocates are available to accompany the victims as they maneuver their way through the court system.
-A Victim's Advocate is also located in the Macon County Building.

 Children receive specialized services such as individual and group counseling.
 Support and nurturing are importance components of Dove's children's program.